learn-co-curriculum/dsc-image-classification-lab/README.md

 cnn_base.trainable = False

-#You can check whether a layer is trainable (or alter its setting) through the layer.trainable attribute:
+# You can check whether a layer is trainable (or alter its setting) through the layer.trainable attribute
 for layer in model.layers:
     print(layer.name, layer.trainable)

-#Similarly, we can check how many trainable weights are in the model:
+# Similarly, we can check how many trainable weights are in the model
 print(len(model.trainable_weights))

 model.summary()